Maston House

-Maston House, also known as Cannon's Savannah, is a historic home located near Seaford, Sussex County, Delaware.
+Maston House, also known as Cannon's Savannah, is a historic home located near Seaford in Sussex County, Delaware.
 It was built in 1727 and enlarged in 1733.
 It is a 1 1/2-story, single pile, brick structure with a gable roof in the "Resurrection Manor" style.
 As such, it resembles Maryland rather than Delaware houses.
 It has shed-roof dormers.
 The interior has wide floor boards and a narrow enclosed staircase winding around the chimney.
 It is one of Sussex County's oldest brick structures.
 A small frame addition from the 1970s is attached to the northern end.

 It was added to the National Register of Historic Places in 1975.